 One-Pot Sausage Pasta

-- In a large and deep pot over medium-high heat, warm oil.
+In a large skillet over medium-high heat, warm oil.